MV Summit Venture

 MV Summit Venture was a Japanese-built bulk carrier, built in 1976, which collided with the Sunshine Skyway Bridge in 1980, causing the partial collapse of the bridge, which killed 35 people.

 The ship was repaired and returned to service and was subsequently resold, trading as Sailor, Sailor I, KS Harmony and Jianmao 9.
-It sank off the Vietnamese coast in November 2010 when the holds took in water.
+She sank off the Vietnamese coast in November 2010 when the holds took in water.

 Building and delivery

 Summit Venture was a bulk carrier built in 1976 by Oshima Shipbuilding of Nagasaki, Japan, as Yard Number 10006.
-Its length overall was 609 ft long, breadth 85.5 ft, depth 50.9 ft and draft 36.5 ft; the ship's gross tonnage was 19,735, net tonnage 13,948 and deadweight tonnage 33,912.
+Her length overall was 609 ft long, breadth 85.5 ft, depth 50.9 ft and draft 36.5 ft; the ship's gross tonnage was 19,735, net tonnage 13,948 and deadweight tonnage 33,912.
 Summit Venture was propelled by a 11,550 bhp diesel engine of Sulzer design, made in Japan by Sumitomo Heavy Industries and driving a single screw.

-Launched on May 18, 1976, the ship was completed on August 26 that year for Hercules Carriers Inc of Liberia, where it was also registered.
+Launched on May 18, 1976, the ship was completed on August 26 that year for Hercules Carriers Inc of Liberia, where she was also registered.
 Venture Shipping (Managers) Ltd of Hong Kong were the ship's operators.